keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - the skiffs turn around and shoot some more
 - Olivia crits and double smites Namic for 98 damage
 - Damian is using more fucked up blood magic
+- kill count is 12 now
+- Olivia and Damian are having a Great Duel rn
+- Olivia is trying to rip Namic's jaw off
 -